ericlupy/isar_rep/README.md

 The new STL robustness on all sampled states will also be checkpointed as csv files.
 Please expect that this will take a long time, around 1-2 days.
 Notice that the system dynamics informaion is encoded in `uuv_model_oneHz.mat`.
 Since the repaired network and the new STL robustness will be checkpointed after every iteration, we can always early stop and use one of the checkpoints as the output.
+Execution time of repairing each region will be displayed in the standard output.

 ### Step 4: Verify the repaired controller
 The repaired network can be verified again using Verisig.
 It is the same operation as step 2, except that the input network yaml file into `verisig_call.py` is replaced by the repaired file.